aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/extracting-and-analyzing-email-headers/_index.md

 ## Step 3: Analyzing Email Headers

 With the raw headers in hand, you can perform a variety of analyses.
-Below are three common tasks that illustrate **email tracking using headers**.
+Below are three common tasks that illustrate **check SPF DKIM** and overall email tracking.

 ### Identifying the Sender